coolmule0/wizscreen/Readme.md

 # WizScreen

 Set your Wiz Bulb to match the colors on screen.
 Finds the dominant on-screen color and requests the bulb change accordingly.
-Fastest response time on the order of 0.2s from my testing.
+Fastest response time on the order of 0.2s from testing.

 ## How to use